Keys and Signatures

 A key can be a public key of a supported system ed25519, ECDSA (secp256k1) or, an ID of a smart contract.
 Public and private keys are generated by the corresponding algorithm and are unique to one another.
 If an account has an ed25519 key associated with it, then the corresponding private key must sign any transaction to transfer cryptocurrency out of it and update its properties.
 You can have a single key on an account or have a list of keys.

-There are three different key type options:
+There are three different key options you can enable:

-Key list: a list of signatures required to authorize a transaction (multi-signature).
+- Key list: a list of signatures required to authorize a transaction (multi-signature).

-Threshold: a list with a set minimum number of signatures required (m of n signatures).
+- Threshold: a list with a set minimum number of signatures required (m of n signatures).
 Threshold signatures enable partial approval of transactions.

 Public/private key pairs are used to identify the user and sign transactions that are submitted to the network for consensus.
 The public key can be shared and is visible to other users in the network.
 The private key is kept secret to the owner and grants access for the owner to transfer available funds in their account.
-Private keys cannot be recovered once they are lost.
-Public and private keys are generated by an algorithm and are unique to one another.
+Private keys cannot be recovered once they are lost unless they were created with an associated recovery phrase that you have access to.